-Your social media accounts are a great way to gather a following and inspire people with short, shareable clips of content, but you need to have a more substantial place of learning for people to navigate to.
+Your social media accounts are a great way to gather a following.
+It gives you an opportunity to inspire people with short, shareable clips of content.
+But you’ll also need to have a more substantial place of learning for people to navigate to.

-Getting people to sign up for your email list is essential to creating a lasting audience; when you use someone else’s platform, you could lose your audience at any time.
-Maybe your account gets hacked, maybe your content gets flagged and your account gets deleted: nowhere on the internet do you have nearly as much control as you do on your own website.
+Getting people to sign up for your email list is essential to creating a lasting audience.
+When you use someone else’s platform, you could lose your audience anytime.
+Maybe your account gets hacked.
+Maybe your content gets flagged and your account gets deleted.
+Nowhere on the internet do you have nearly as much control as you do on your own website.

 Twitter works well as a place to share links to your blog alongside catchy quotes and quick, hot takes you have on the industry.
 You only have so many characters to share your opinion, so you need to make your point quickly, sharply, and powerfully.
 Statements that go against the grain and thoughts that people will resonate with both perform well on the platform.